greenplum-db/pxf/concourse/docker/pxf-dev-base/README.md

 # How to build pxf-dev-base docker images locally?

-The generated images are the base images for the CDH, HDP2, HDP3, and MapR images.
+The generated images are the base images for building and testing PXF.
 This guide assumes the PXF repository lives under the `~/workspace/pxf` directory.
 The `cloudbuild.yaml` file produces the following docker images:

 ### Docker gpdb5-centos6-test-pxf-image image